• Wed. Oct 8th, 2025

 The Kolossi Castle In Limassol Cyprus

-THE CASTLE IN THE VILLAGE OF KOLOSSI
+THE CASTLE NEAR THE VILLAGE OF KOLOSSI

 A MEDIEVIL FORT